vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 14. Confirm the total number of events or the number of times each **Apache_Struts2** signature fired has not increased.
 ![](assets/images/IDPS_POC_22.PNG)
 15. You have now completed this exercise.

+**Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM

+> **Note**: In addition to sending IDS/IPS Events from each distributed IDS/IPS engine, you can send them directly to a Syslog collector or SIEM from each host.
+Events are sent in the EVE.JSON format for which many SIEMS have pre-existing parsers/dashboards.

+In this exercise, you will learn how to conigure IDS event export from each host to your syslog collector or SIEM of choice.
+I will use **vRealize Log Insight**.
+You can use the same or your own SIEM of choice.

 ---